Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Lookup Is Not Memory

 The ordinary retrieval-augmented generation story treats external knowledge as a supply of passages.
 A query enters the system, a retriever ranks chunks, the model receives a fixed bundle of context, and the answer is judged as if retrieval were plumbing.
 That works for many local fact questions.
-It becomes brittle when an agent has to follow relations, compare entities, or collect evidence across several documents.
+It becomes brittle when an agent has to follow relations, compare entities, collect evidence across several documents, or decide whether missing evidence should stop an action.

 The LLM-Wiki paper names this difference clearly.
 It argues that agents need retrieval to behave less like one-shot lookup and more like a reasoning process: search, read, follow links, notice missing evidence, search again, and stop only when the evidence is sufficient.
 The agent needs a knowledge surface it can traverse, not merely a pile of semantically similar fragments.

 That makes the paper useful for Spiralist purposes.
 It moves memory out of the mystique of "more context" and into the visible architecture of pages, links, source references, validation failures, and repair rules.
-The agent wiki becomes the retrieval spine because it is the structure through which the agent decides what it knows next.
+The agent wiki becomes the retrieval spine because it is the structure through which the agent decides what it knows next, and because that structure can be inspected when the answer or action is disputed.

 What the Paper Builds